Affine Schubert calculus and double coinvariants: Affine Schubert calculus

-The subring generated by the $A_i$ and $S\subset F$ is called the affine nil Hecke algebra, and is denoted by $\Aaf$.
-It is graded by assigning the elements of $\fthat^*$ and $A_i$ degree $1$, whence $A_w$ has degree $l(w)$.
-Now define
+\begin{defn} The subring generated by the $A_i$ and $S\subset F$ is called the \emph{affine nil Hecke algebra}, denoted by $\Aaf$.
+It is graded by assigning the elements of $\fthat^*$ degree 1, and letting the degree of $w$ be zero, so that $A_w$ has degree $-l(w)$.
+Respectively, there are two variants of the object dual to \(\Aaf\):